Most abused prescription drugs come from family and friends. You could be a drug dealer without even knowing it.

 One thing you can do to help keep prescription drugs out of reach for kids in our community is get unnecessary drugs out of your medicine cabinet.

-There are three prescription drug drop boxes in Buncombe County.
+There are multiple prescription drug drop boxes in Buncombe County.
 They are located:

 Overdose deaths involving prescription medications used to treat pain have increased to almost 17,000 deaths a year in the United States.

 An estimated 493,000 people, age 12 or older used a prescription pain reliever nonmedically for the first time within the past 12 months.
 This averages to about 1,350 first time users per day.